xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab03/Lab03-Extending-and-customizing-SharePoint-lab-answer-key/04-Exercise-3-Creating-SharePoint-Framework-Extensions.md

     gulp bundle --ship
     gulp package-solution --ship
     ```
+    **Note**:
+    If this error `The build failed because a task wrote output to stderr.` is displayed on the command console, please ignore it.
+The reason is that the build output contain a warning.

 1. In the browser, navigate to your SharePoint Online tenant App Catalog site.